 While both hydrogen and methane types typically result in abdominal bloating and distention, as with IBS sufferers, SIBO types are divided into one of three different categories; diarrhoea-dominant, constipation-dominant or alternating variations of both… sound familiar?
 Well that’s because, according to some studies, as many as 85% of those diagnosed with IBS actually have SIBO.

 The diarrhoea-dominant SIBO is generally the result of carbohydrate-fermenting bacteria that produce hydrogen gas in the small intestine.
 The constipation sufferers, on the other hand, generally have archaea, to blame.
 During the fermentation of carbohydrates, archaea, such as M.smithii, feed off the hydrogen produced by bacteria and produce a by-product of their own; methane.
 As with hydrogen, methane gas in the small intestine will cause abdominal bloating, plus a much bigger problem – slowed transit time and ultimately, constipation.

 Constipation Root Cause #3: Food Sensitivities & Inflammation

 Clients with food sensitivities commonly present with many of the common IBS symptoms, including constipation.
-The most prevalent food triggers for IBS sufferers I see include reactions to gluten, dairy, eggs and nuts, amongst others.
+The most prevalent food triggers for IBS sufferers we see include reactions to gluten, dairy, eggs and nuts, amongst others.
 These include true allergies (IgE-mediated immune response) or more mild intolerances (IgG-mediated immune response) as well as enzyme deficiencies that can lead to conditions like lactose or fructose malabsorption.